kommitters/chaincerts-smart-contracts/vault_contract/README.md

 > In line with our commitment to contribute to the [Stellar community][stellar], we have developed this vault smart contract that serves as an interface.
 This contract can be utilized by anyone seeking to innovate with a solution that follows the W3C specification.

 ## Features
-The vault smart contract is a secure repository for safeguarding Verifiable Credentials (VCs).
+The vault smart contract is a secure repository for safeguarding verifiable credentials (VCs).
 With this smart contract, you will be able to:

 - Empower issuers to emit certificates for specific Decentralized Identifiers (DIDs)
 - Revoke an issuer's authority for a particular DID.